 Canadian mezzo-soprano Reilly Nelson has been praised by the Boston Music Intelligencer for her "bright and glowing [voice], with a bit of an edge when needed."
 Reilly recently completed her graduate studies at the University of Cincinnati College-Conservatory of Music (CCM), where she was a student of Thomas Baresel.
-In August 2018 Reilly will join The Barbara and Halsey Sanford Studio Artist Program with Kentucky Opera.
+Reilly is currently a member of The Barbara and Halsey Sanford Studio Artist Program with Kentucky Opera.

 At home in both the operatic and concert repertoire, 2017 saw Reilly’s debuts with both the Cincinnati Symphony in Robert Kapilow’s Green Eggs and Ham under the baton of Maestro Keitaro Harada, and with the Cincinnati Pops Orchestra singing excerpts from West Side Story.
 Reilly was a vocal fellow at the prestigious Tanglewood Music Center in the 2013 and 2014 summer seasons, where highlights included selections from Berlioz's Les nuits d'été with the TMC Orchestra led by maestro Stéphane Denève, a world premier of Bernard Rands' Folk Songs, and John Harbison's Closer to My Own Life with the TMC Orchestra.
 Other recital credits include Mahler's Rückert-Lieder with the CCM Philharmonia and Berio's Circles at the Percussive Arts Society International Convention.
 Ms. Nelson will make her Reno Philharmonic debut in April 2019 as a soloist in Mozart’s Requiem.